Skip to main content

 2. Click Become a beneficiary.

-Once accepted, you are all set.
-No further action is required unless an inheritance process is started in the future.
+Once the invitation is accepted, no further action is required unless an inheritance process is initiated in the future.

 If the workspace owner is no longer able to access their account (for example, in the event of passing away), beneficiaries can begin the inheritance process.